-In addition, the department maintains UV-Vis, Steady state fluorescence, Time resolved Fluorescence, FT-IR, FT-Raman spectrometers and a multinuclear magnetic resonance (NMR) spectrometer.
-An atomic absorption spectrophotometer, C H N elemental analyzer and Atomic Force Microscope (AFM) are also available.
-Other instruments in the department are surface area and pore structure analyzers, simultaneous DTA-TGA and DTG analyzer and a single crystal and powder X-ray diffractometers.An ESI-Mass Spectrometry Facility has been set up as part of the Institute initiative to augument spectroscopic facilities.
-For submission of samples for the Mass Spectrometry, please download the form and submit it along with the samples.
+In addition, the department maintains UV-Vis, steady state fluorescence, time resolved fluorescence, FT-IR, FT-Raman spectrometers and nuclear magnetic resonance (NMR) spectrometers.
+An atomic absorption spectrophotometer, CHN elemental analyser and atomic force microscope (AFM) are also available.
+Other instruments in the department are surface area and pore structure analysers, simultaneous DTA-TGA and DTG analyser and a single crystal and powder X-ray diffractometers.An ESI-Mass Spectrometry Facility has been set up as a part of the Institute initiative to augument the spectroscopic facilities.
+For submission of samples for the mass spectrometry, please download the form and submit it along with the samples.
 In addition to the above, several facilities of the Institute are available for use by the Department:

 - Spectroscopy and Analytical Test Facility